ivoarch/My-Apple-Privacy-Setup/WATCH-README.md

 **🔔 Notifications**

-- Disable ❌ "Show Summary When Locked".
+- ❌ "Show Summary When Locked".

 ---

 **🛠️ Generel**

 - **Passcode**
-- Disable ❌ "Enable Dictation".
+- ❌ "Enable Dictation".
-- Disable ❌ "Enable Handoff".
+- ❌ "Enable Handoff".
 - **Background App Refresh**
-- Disable ❌ for any apps you do not necessarily need it .
+- ❌ for any apps you do not necessarily need it .

 **🗣️ Siri**

-- Dissble ❌ everything
+- ❌ everything

 🔐 Passcode

-- Dissble ❌ "Simple Passcode".
+- ❌ "Simple Passcode".
-- Dissble ❌ "Unlock with iPhone".
+- ❌ "Unlock with iPhone".
-- Turn ✅ "Erase Data".
+- ✅ "Erase Data".
-- Turn ✅ "Wrist Detection"
+- ✅ "Wrist Detection"